amoffitt/MASQ/README.md

 #### Run `MASQ` example

-You can look into `examples/masq_example` for example how to configure MASQ pipeline.
+You can look into `examples/masq_example` for an example how to configure MASQ pipeline.

 If you enter into `examples/masq_example` directory you can run the MASQ